dd32/td-gh-ex/readme.txt

 jscolor is released under a GNU Lesser General Public License. jscolor.com

 == CHANGELOG ==
+Version 1.0.8
+	 * New author template.
+	 * New bbPress forum template.
+	 * Width options for bbPress forums and topics.
+	 * Added Descriptions on Category and Tag Archives.
+	 * Option for "Author info box" below posts.

 Version 1.0.7
 	 * Ready for translation.
      * CSS Tweaks to blend with bbPress.
      * Added Comment info on Blog.
      * Added custom filters.

 Version 1.0.6
      * Changed some functions to work with a child-theme.
 	 * Merged theme-setup.php & theme-functions.php with functions.php